MohammedAffaq/js-school-project-MohammedAffaq/README.md

   - Tablet (768–1023px)
   - Desktop (≥1024px)

-## Task 3 – JavaScript: Interactivity & Dynamic Content
+## Task 3 – JavaScript Fundamentals.
+Dynamic Web Development

 ### Description
 Added interactivity to the Timeline App by fetching event data, dynamically rendering it on the page and enabling modal popups for detailed event views.